XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ## Exchange Objects ##
 [Exchange Objects]: #exchange-objects

-An exchange object represents an actual exchange of currency, which can occur in the Ripple Consensus Ledger as the result of executing either an OfferCreate transaction or a Payment transaction.
+An exchange object represents an actual exchange of currency, which can occur in the XRP Ledger as the result of executing either an OfferCreate transaction or a Payment transaction.
 In order for currency to actually change hands, there must be a previously-unfilled Offer previously placed in the ledger with an OfferCreate transaction.

 A single transaction can cause several exchanges to occur.
 In this case, the sender of the transaction is the taker for all the exchanges, but each exchange has a different provider, currency pair, or both.